Brønderslev railway station

 Brønderslev railway station (Brønderslev Station or Brønderslev Banegård) is a railway station serving the town of Brønderslev in Vendsyssel, Denmark.
+It is situated in the central part of the town, immediately adjacent to Brønderslev's bus station.

 The station is located on the Vendsyssel Line from Aalborg to Frederikshavn.
 It opened in 1871 and was moved to its current location in 1966.
 The train services are operated by the railway company Nordjyske Jernbaner, which runs frequent regional train services to Aalborg and Frederikshavn.
+Its second and current station building in modernist style was built in 1966 to designs by the Danish architect Ole Ejnar Bonding.